allyoucanbit/allyoucanbit.github.io/index.md

-loudo.net is still under construction
+this site is under construction